-For the 2020 Presidential Primary Election, the following parties have agreed to allow non-affiliated voters to vote their party’s ballot for the President of the United States contest:
+For the 2024 Presidential Primary Election, the following parties have agreed to allow "No Party Preference" voters to vote their party’s ballot for the President of the United States contest:

 American Independent Party

-NOTE: The other qualified parties did not agree to allow non-affiliated voters to vote their party’s ballots.
+The other qualified parties did not agree to allow "No Party Preference" voters to vote their party’s ballots.
+To receive a ballot for the Green Party, Peace and Freedom Party, or Republican party, you must re-register to vote.

-Beginning in 2020, all voters will automatically receive a vote-by-mail ballot.
+Please Note: All voters in California will automatically receive a vote-by-mail ballot.

 As a voter registered with an unqualified or unknown political party, you will have the same options as a voter registered with No Party Preference for the March 3, 2020, Presidential Primary Election.